Skip to main content

 ML-Based AMD (Optional)

-Fast pattern recognition using Deep Neural Network - optional addon for speed
+Recognize voicemail patterns using a Deep Neural Network — optional addon for faster detection

 Text-Based AMD

-Role: Base detection layer that always runs.
+Role: Default detection mode.
 Uses your agent’s transcriber and LLM to identify voicemail keywords.
 How it works:

 1. Call connects